lloydchang/aider-cline-gemini-exp-1121-space-invaders/CLINE.md

 Always work in /Users/lloyd/github/cline-experiments directory

+when running git, use ';' instead of &amp;

 after writing to files, you must run git commands to stage and commit your changes with a message that summarizes your changes

 # Cline Custom Instructions